braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 > end
 > ````
 >
+> ① and ② call some callback functions that are provided below in ③.
+>
-> ③This section contains the callback functions for the calculation of the measure.
+> ③ This section contains the callback functions for the calculation of the measure.
 >